earthly/website/blog/_posts/2021-09-22-awk-examples.md

 ## How to Install `gawk`

-> The biggest reason to learn AWK, IMO, is that it's on pretty much every single linux distribution.
+> The biggest reason to learn Awk is that it's on pretty much every single linux distribution.
 You might not have perl or python.
-You WILL have AWK.
+You *will* have Awk.
 Only the most minimal of minimal linux systems will exclude it.
 Even busybox includes awk.
 That's how essential it's viewed.
 >
 > [cogman10](https://news.ycombinator.com/item?id=28447825)

 Awk is part of the Portable Operating System Interface (POSIX).
 This means its already on your MacBook and your Linux server.
-There are several versions of Awk and for the basics whatever Awk you have will do.
+There are several versions of Awk but for the basics whatever Awk you have will do.

 If you can run this, you can do the rest of this tutorial: